hinge-agency/ecommerce-influence/web/app/plugins/addthis/readme.txt

 == Upgrade Notice ==

+= 6.1.1 =
+Fix for PHP notice from AddThisPlugin.php on line 610.
+Changing the permission capability used for determining when users can edit AddThis settings from activate_plugins to manage_options.
+This will allow most admins on multi-site instances to edit settings. <a href="https://codex.wordpress.org/Roles_and_Capabilities">More information on WordPress roles and capabilities.</a>

+= 6.1.0 =
+Fixs for PHP errors, whitespace issues, changes in default settings.
+Adding requested AddThisWidgetByDomClass functionality that will allow users adding a widget via PHP to customze the URL, title, description and image used for that share.

 = 6.0.0 =
 Plugin rewritten from scratch.
 Adding shortcodes for use inside posts for all current AddThis tools.
 Redesigned the plugin's widget to work all current AddThis sharing tools.
 The class for the new widget is AddThisWidgetByDomClass.
 Widgets created through WordPress's UI will automatically be migrated to use the new class.
 However, any hard coded use of the old widget class AddThisSidebarWidget will need to be updated before upgrading.
 Developer <a href="https://plugins.svn.wordpress.org/addthis-all/trunk/documentation.widgets.md">documentation</a> on the new widget is available.
 The filter addthis_post_exclude is replaced with addthis_sharing_buttons_enable.
 Please review the <a href="https://plugins.svn.wordpress.org/addthis-all/trunk/documentation.filters.md">documentation</a> for usage.
 Full compatibility with the current <a href="https://wordpress.org/support/plugin/addthis-follow">Follow Buttons by AddThis</a>, <a href="https://wordpress.org/support/plugin/addthis-related-posts">Related Posts by AddThis</a>, <a href="https://wordpress.org/support/plugin/addthis-smart-layers">Smart Layers by AddThis</a>, and <a href="https://wordpress.org/support/plugin/addthis-all">Website Tools by AddThis</a>plugins.